jhsoftware/OwnCDN-KB/docs/5-licensing-faq.md

 <!--
 ### Do you offer educational licenses?

-Yes, we offer a special free license type for educational use - like classroom training and ~~s~~imilar scenarios.
+Yes, we offer a special free license type for educational use - like classroom training and similar scenarios.

 [Click here](/kb/48/free-educational-licenses) for details.
 -->